Assigning user roles within an organization and on questions

 Now, all users who are part of your organization will be required to authenticate their credentials with two factor authentication to login to Zing.

-By default, Zing allows anybody in your orgnaization to run custom SQL (though only SELECT statments, and no INSERT / UPDATE / DROP or other actiions that would modify data).
-This is powerful because it lets you do more complex queries, including joining tables.
+By default, Zing allows anybody in your orgnaization to run custom SQL (though only SELECT statements, and no INSERT / UPDATE / DROP or other actions that would modify data).
+This is powerful because it lets you do more complex queries, including joining tables or using functions not supported in the visual query builder but which your underlying database supports – for instance regex commands or parsing JSON fields.

 An administrator of an organization can turn off the ability to run custom SQL queries (instead limiting users in the organization to the visual query builder only) by going to settings and then toggling on/off Enable Custom SQL IDE.